 \section{Introduction}

-Quantum key distribution (QKD) is an advanced technology which provides ultimate secure communication by exploiting quantum states of light as information carriers over communication channels \cite{bennett2000quantum,gisin2002quantum, pirandola2020advances}.
-In the early QKD protocols each bit of the key was encoded using a quantum state belonging to a binary Hilbert space \cite{bennett1984proceedings,ekert1991quantum}.
-High-dimensional QKD protocols were introduced more recently, based on preparing a set of states belonging to a d-dimensional Hilbert space, called qudits \cite{bechmann2000quantum,cerf2002security}.
-The higher information capacity of qudits allows a higher secure key rate and improves the robustness to the noise, leading to higher threshold values of the quantum bit error rate (QBER) \cite{cozzolino2019high}.
+Quantum key distribution (QKD) is an advanced technology that provides ultimate secure communication by exploiting quantum states of light as information carriers over communication channels \cite{bennett2000quantum,gisin2002quantum, lo2014secure, pirandola2020advances,islam2018high}.
+In the early QKD protocols, each bit of the key was encoded using a quantum state belonging to a two-dimensional Hilbert space \cite{bennett2020quantum,ekert1991quantum}.
+High-dimensional QKD protocols were introduced more recently, based on preparing a set of states belonging to a high-dimensional Hilbert space, called qudits \cite{bechmann2000quantum,cerf2002security, ali2007large, sheridan2010security,leach2012secure, bunandar2015practical}.
+The higher information capacity of qudits allows a higher secure key rate and improves the robustness to noise, leading to higher threshold values of the quantum bit error rate (QBER) \cite{cozzolino2019high, ecker2019overcoming}.

-Time-bin encoding of weak coherent laser pulses is the most popular technique for implementing QKD over single-mode fibers \cite{korzh2015provably,boaron2018secure, da2019experimental}.
-Recent demonstrations of high-dimensional temporal encoding showed a significant key rate improvement \cite{islam2017provably, islam2019scalable, vagniluca2020efficient,wang2021round,doda2021quantum,jachura2021photon,iqbal2020high,zhang2014unconditional,brougham2013security}.
-In particular, a record-breaking key rate of 26.2 Mbit/s was achieved with a four-dimensional time-bin protocol that is robust against the most general (or coherent) attacks \cite{islam2017provably}.
+Time-bin encoding of weak coherent laser pulses is the most popular technique for implementing QKD over single-mode fibers \cite{korzh2015provably,boaron2018secure, da2019experimental,bouchard2021quantum}.
+Recent proposals and demonstrations of high-dimensional temporal encoding showed a significant key rate improvement \cite{islam2017provably, islam2019scalable, vagniluca2020efficient,wang2021round,doda2021quantum,jachura2021photon,iqbal2020high,zhang2014unconditional,brougham2013security}.
+In particular, a record-breaking key rate of 26.2 Mbit/s was achieved with a four-dimensional time-bin protocol that is robust against the most general (coherent) attacks \cite{islam2017provably}.
 Furthermore, high-dimensional time-bin encoding was successfully demonstrated in entanglement-based QKD systems over free-space \cite{bulla2023nonlocal}, and fiber links \cite{mower2013high,zhong2015photon,lee2019large}.